 Though the functions of foods are the same, the six food groups of the food guide pyramid have evolved.
 The United States Department of Agriculture transformed the food guide pyramid into a new icon for dietary guidelines, the MyPlate Guide.
-The MyPlate Guide icon visually represents the USDA's recommendations for choosing a healthy eating pattern and is designed to show the proper proportions of the five food groups
+The MyPlate Guide icon visually represents the USDA's recommendations for choosing a healthy eating pattern and is designed to show the proper proportions of what is now the five food groups: grains, vegetables, fruits, proteins and dairy.

 One quarter of your plate should be grains, according to the MyPlate Guide.
 Half of your grain servings should come from whole grains, meaning that the grain contains all three parts of the kernel – bran, germ and endosperm.
 Whole grains are a source of magnesium, B vitamins and fiber that work collectively to reduce the risk of heart disease and diabetes, while supporting a healthy metabolism.